 I have studied with many world-renowned Master Instructors in workshops including: the Reda Troupe (Mahmoud Reda, Nisrin Bahaa) Hossam and Serena Ramzy, Raqia Hassan, Aida Nour, Khaled Mahmoud, Luna of Cairo, Karim Nagi, Nath Keo, and George Sawa, in addition to a number of other teachers.

 I teach ground up instruction for dance technique, finger cymbals (zills, sagat), cane (assaya), veil, folklore, and Middle Eastern rhythms and music.
 I’m also a hobby drummer (darbuka, doumbek, tabla).
 I took regular classes with Naghmeh Farahmand, Roula Said, and studied with Raquy

 I also draw inspiration from additional training in holistic, spiritual, and somatic practices and modalities (Seven Waves, whirling and Zaar with Roula Said, Whirling with Paul Rockman, Zaar with Serena Oakley at Her Sacred Body, and Somatics for Belly Dancers (online) with Keti Sharif.

-I was the Director of Marketing and Communications for Evolution Dance Theatre and danced with the company.
+I was on the planning committee for Evolution Dance Theatre and danced professionally with the company.
 At Evolution I worked with an international cast and gained theatre and production experience.

 In June 2016 I was a collaborator and dancer with Suzanne Banay Santo and Roula Said in Combing Sedna’s Hair, a modern interpretation and retelling of Inuit mythology using storytelling, music, dance and theatre to tell the tale of the underwater sea goddess, Sedna.